HomeTop HeadlinesMelania Debuts Her New Documentary

 Former Trump lawyer Jenna Ellis, publicly questioned the decision to continue with the screening.
 “I have deep respect for the first lady and have been honored to meet her.
 But this event should have been postponed,” Ellis wrote.
 “With Minneapolis unraveling and Americans demanding leadership, this feels disconnected from reality.”

-Despite the controversy, the documentary is set to follow its planned release schedule.
+Despite the controversy, the documentary was set to follow its planned release schedule.
 A premiere at the Kennedy Center was held on Thursday, January 29, followed by the official release on Friday, January 30.
-Amazon invested $40 million in the documentary and allocated an additional $35 million for marketing, making the film available in approximately 2,000 U.S. theaters and 3,000 theaters worldwide across 27 countries.
+Amazon is making the film available in approximately 2,000 U.S. theaters and 3,000 theaters worldwide across 27 countries.

-However, industry projections suggest the film may face challenges at the box office.
-The documentary is anticipated to generate between $1 and $5 million during its opening weekend, a modest figure considering the significant investment in production and promotion.
-Early reports suggest the film is expected to underperform at theaters.
+Industry projections initially suggested the film would face challenges at the box office.
+The documentary was anticipated to generate between $1 and $5 million during its opening weekend, a modest figure considering the significant investment in production and promotion.
+However, reports from the opening weekend indicate the documentary had a good start, generating about $7 million.

 The scale of this documentary filmmaking is a departure from traditional first lady projects, which typically concentrate on public service initiatives or cultural preservation.
 The commercial nature of the project, combined with the significant budget and wide theatrical release, sets the project apart from previous first lady media appearances.